Federal Funding Updates

 The Office of Research is monitoring the actions taken by Federal agencies in response to this order and will provide updates and guidance as needed.

-Under EO 14173, federal agencies had begun to require that federal contractors and grantees—including WSU—certify that they “[do] not operate any programs promoting DEI that violate any applicable Federal anti-discrimination laws”.
+Under Executive Order 14173, “Ending Illegal Discrimination and Restoring Merit-Based Opportunity,” federal agencies began to require that federal contractors and grantees—including FIU—certify that they “[do] not operate any programs promoting DEI that violate any applicable Federal anti-discrimination laws”.
 On February 21, a federal court issued an injunction on parts of EO 14173 and EO 14151, including specifically on the certification provision.
 While this injunction is in place, federal sponsors are prohibited from requesting that grantees submit this certification statement.
 If you receive a request for such a certification, please contact ORED (research@fiu.edu) for guidance before providing a response.

 Given the complexity of the EOs and their implementation, PIs are encouraged to work directly with their Program Officers for assistance and clarification on other new requirements from funding agencies.
 If necessary, PIs may need to submit an amendment to their scope of work.
 This step will include working with ORED (research@fiu.edu) to formally amend the grant, thus providing clarity on approved grant work.